pauldotyu/kubestronaut/docs/kcna.md

 Let's create a simple Node.js application and package it in a container.
 Open a terminal and follow the steps below:

-Create a new directory for the application:
+On your local machine, create a new directory for the application:

 ```bash
 mkdir myapp